Transportation theory (mathematics): Hitchcock problem

-If you use a canned maximizing program like Excels Add-In Solver, it will get to the correct answer in a flash.

-If you look at the "Lagrange Multipliers" or "shadow prices" that may appear in a sensitivity report, they can be confusing.

-Since Solver provides the solution, all you have to do is Sudoku your way to the V-Costs and V-prices.

-Here is the set-up for 3 suppliers and 3 destinations.
-I suggest that you set S3=0 initially and Sudoku your way to the solution..

 Abstract formulation of the problem

 Monge and Kantorovich formulations

 The transportation problem as it is stated in modern or more technical literature looks somewhat different because of the development of Riemannian geometry and measure theory.
 The mines-factories example, simple as it is, is a useful reference point when thinking of the abstract case.
 In this setting, we allow the possibility that we may not wish to keep all mines and factories open for business, and allow mines to supply more than one factory, and factories to accept iron from more than one mine.